shapeshed/shapeshed.com/content/posts/reflecting_on_two_years_in_business.md

-{
-  "title": "Reflecting on two years in business", "date": "2008-04-05T00:00:00+01:00",
++++
+date = "2008-04-05T00:00:00+01:00"
-  "description": "The end of the tax year marks my second full year in business.
-Shape Shed has come a long way but there is much more to do. ", "tags": [
+description = "The end of the tax year marks my second full year in business.
+Shape Shed has come a long way but there is much more to do. " tags = ["Personal"] title = "Reflecting on two years in business"

-    "Personal"
-  ]
-}
++++

 ## A good choice